 - More information will be available later in 2018.

 CA beginners workshop

-Members of the Discourse and Rhetoric Group (DARG) offer a day's meeting for those who are interested in Conversation Analysis, and are perhaps thinking of applying it in their own research project.
+We offer, usually in early February, a day's workshop training for those who are interested in Conversation Analysis, and are perhaps thinking of applying it in their own research project.